1. Hardware Specifications:

 The minimum Server Configuration or specifications and requirements to integrate RChilli API Latest version are as mentioned below:

-1. Linux server 64-bit only ( We recommended Centos 8 stream or Centos 9, Ubuntu, and Amazon Linux, others are also compatible, like Red Hat 7, Debian, etc.).
+1. Linux server 64-bit only ( We recommended Ubuntu, Centos, Oracle Linux, and Amazon Linux, others are also compatible, like Red Hat 7, Debian, etc.).

 2. 16 Core Processor or higher.
 The CPU Frequency should be 3.
 X GHz.